guhan/zerotociso/docs/SCAP.md

 based on factors such as exploitability, impact, and access complexity.

 ## XCCDF (Extensible Configuration Checklist Description Format):
-XCCDF is a standardized format for expressing security configuration rules and checklists.
+XCCDF is a standardized format for **expressing security configuration rules and checklists**.
 It allows organizations to define security baselines and assessment criteria for systems.

 ## OVAL (Open Vulnerability and Assessment Language):